sjentsch/lsjDocs/Ch08/Ch08_Estimation_1.rst

 between the 10 chips.
 The chips come in two colours, black and white.
 This set of chips is the population of interest and it is depicted graphically on the left of :numref:`fig-srs1`.
-As you can see from looking at the picture there are 4 black chips and 6 white chips, but of course in real life we would not know that unless we looked in the bag.
-Now imagine you run the following “experiment”: you shake up the bag, close your eyes, and pull out 4 chips without putting any of them back into the bag.
+As you can see from looking at the picture there are four black chips and six white chips, but of course in real life we would not know that unless we looked in the bag.
+Now imagine you run the following “experiment”: you shake up the bag, close your eyes, and pull out four chips without putting any of them back into the bag.
 First out comes the *a* chip (black), then the *c* chip (white), then *j* (white) and then finally *b* (black).
 If you wanted you could then put all the chips back in the bag and